Mainframe-Archive/switchboard/guide/getting-started.md

     %% Stop the account from being monitored. ok = switchboard:stop(<<"youremail@gmail.com">>).

-    %% Unsubscribe from new messages
+    %% Unsubscribe from new messages.
 	true = switchboard:unsubscribe(new).